Globski/quiz-topic/quiz-design/html-css/multiple_choice_questions.md

 ---

-# **Question:** What does your browser do when accessing a website?
+# **Question:** What happens when you visit a website?

-> **Answer:** Your browser receives HTML and CSS from the web server, then interprets this code to display the webpage you see.
+> * **Answer:** When you visit a website, your browser receives HTML and CSS from the web server hosting the site.
+The browser then interprets this code to display the webpage you see.

 ---